 Appalachian Trail, Humpback Mountain, Va.

-In 1964, a T-28B Marine trainer crashed into the side of Humpback Mountain close to the Blue Ridge Parkway in Madison County, Va.
+In 1964, a T-28B Marine trainer crashed into the side of Humpback Mountain close to the Blue Ridge Parkway in Nelson County and Augusta County, Va.
 Bushwhack the slope of the mountain beneath the A.T. between the Humpback Picnic Area and the side trail to the summit.
 The debris from the military crash sits about 200 yards from the A.T., and large sections of the plane can still be found, including the tail.